ibrahemarafa/Safarny/README.md

 ERD Diagram

-Overview
+🧭 Overview

-Welcome to Safarny – a smart tourism platform designed to assist travelers in exploring Egypt with ease.
-It connects tourists with destinations, hotels, restaurants, and activities while offering AI-powered recommendations and seamless trip planning.
-This document outlines the platform's features, its purpose, and how users can benefit from its services.
+Safarny is a smart tourism platform that connects local and international travelers with the best destinations, hotels, restaurants, and activities across Egypt.
+Powered by intelligent search and personalized trip planning, it simplifies your entire travel experience — from exploration to booking.

-Background
+🌍 Background

-Planning a trip to Egypt can be overwhelming due to scattered information and lack of personalization.
-Safarny solves this challenge by providing a unified, intelligent platform that:
+Planning a trip to Egypt can be difficult due to scattered information, lack of personalization, and language barriers.
+Safarny addresses these issues by offering:

-Understands the user's preferences.

-Recommends travel packages and destinations accordingly.

-Enables full trip customization and booking online.

-Supports both local and international tourists in planning unforgettable journeys.

-The platform streamlines the travel experience by combining tourism content, intelligent filtering, and modern UI in one ecosystem.
+A unified experience that understands your preferences.

+Smart suggestions using AI.

+Full trip customization, hotel booking, and payment — all in one place.

+Whether you're exploring ancient ruins, relaxing on the beach, or discovering vibrant cities, Safarny is your perfect travel partner.

-Features
+✨ Features

 🔐 User Registration and Login

-Tourists and admins can create accounts.

-Role-based access through secure authentication and authorization.

-🙏 Tourist Features

-Answer onboarding questions (budget, trip type, duration) to get personalized package suggestions.

-Browse by categories (Ancient Egypt, Beaches, Cities, Sports).

-Explore content organized by city (e.g., Cairo, Alexandria).

-For each city, view:

-Places with available activities.

-Restaurants filtered by food type (e.g., Chinese, breakfast).

-Hotels with images, features, ratings, available rooms, and online booking.

-Access ready-made travel packages:

-Daily itineraries.

-Included/excluded services.

-Reviews and comments.

-Booking for multiple people and full payment.

-Use the "Plan Your Trip" feature to create a custom itinerary:

-Select cities, activities, and hotels.

-View cost breakdown and trip schedule.

-Finalize and book the trip.

-Chat with the AI travel assistant (e.g., "How to go from Cairo to Luxor?").

-💼 Admin Features

-Add and manage:

-Cities, places, restaurants, hotels.

-Packages and custom trip options.

-Monitor system usage and user interaction.

-Approve submitted content.
+Tourists and Admins can create accounts securely.

+ASP.NET Core Identity with role-based access (Tourist, Admin).

+🧳 Tourist Features

+Smart Onboarding:

+Answer 3 key questions: Budget, Trip Type, Number of Days in Egypt.

+Get personalized package suggestions based on answers.

+Home Page Categories:

+Ancient Egypt, Beaches, Cities, Sports.

+City-Based Navigation:

+View cities like Cairo, Alexandria, etc.

+For each city, explore:

+🏨 Hotels: features, images, rooms, booking, reviews.

+🍽️ Restaurants: filtered by cuisine (e.g., Chinese, Breakfast).

+📍 Places: with activities and descriptions.

+Packages Section:

+Browse ready-made packages with:

+Day-by-day itinerary

+What’s included/excluded

+Ratings and reviews

+Booking for multiple persons + online payment

+Plan Your Trip:

+Choose cities, activities, and hotels.

+View real-time trip plan, total cost, number of days.

+Book and pay online.

+AI Chatbot:

+Ask anything like:

+"How do I go from Cairo to Luxor?"

+"What’s the best place for a family in Alexandria?"

+Powered by DeepSeek / OpenAI APIs.

+🛠️ Admin Features

+Full CRUD access to:

+Cities

+Hotels

+Restaurants

+Tourist places

+Packages

+Approve user content.

+Track system usage and manage listings.

 💳 Payment Integration

-Online payment support for:
+Online payment system for:

-Hotel bookings

-Ready-made packages
+Hotels

+Packages

 Custom trips

-Powered by Paymob and compatible gateways
+Integrated with Paymob or any third-party payment gateway